 Many people fail to perform a smoke test before or after replacing the fuel cap and jump straight to component replacement.
 The problem could be as simple as a loose or cracked EVAP hose.

 Difficulty of Diagnosis and Repair – 2 out of 5

 - Scan your vehicle to verify P0455 is the only code present.
 If other codes are present, they must be addressed first.

-- If you have code P0440 or code P0456, the cause of the codes is most likely a solenoid failure, or a more complex system leak.
+- If you have code P0441, P0440, or code P0456, the cause of the codes is most likely a solenoid failure, or a more complex system leak.
 These issues must be addressed first.

-- Check your gas cap to check if it is loose or damaged
+- Check your gas cap to see if it is loose or damaged.

 - If your gas cap is loose, tighten it and clear the code.

-*If code returns, you will need to be given further diagnostics at a mechanic.
+*If code returns, you will need to be given further diagnostics by a mechanic.
 More diagnostic steps could require electrical testing of the purge and vent control valves for proper operation.
-It may also require a smoke machine test to detect and find a leak in the system.